dbosoft/YaNco/README.md

-# Dbosoft.SAP.NWRfc - .NET SAP RFC API based on SAP Netweaver RFC SDK
+#  A modern .NET library for SAP Netweaver RFC
 ## Description

 This library provides an alternative SAP .NET Connector based on the _SAP NetWeaver RFC Library_,